Christian-Boettcher/Vendo-Matic-800/README.md

           - All candy items print "Munch Munch, Yum!"
           - All drink items print "Glug Glug, Yum!"
           - All gum items print "Chew Chew, Yum!"
-        - After the product is dispensed, the machine must update its balance accordingly and return the customer to the Purchase menu.
+        - After the product is dispensed, the machine updates its balance accordingly and return the customer to the Purchase menu.
     3. Selecting "(3) Finish Transaction" allows the customer to complete the transaction and receive any remaining change.
         - The customer's money is returned using nickels, dimes, and quarters (using the smallest amount of coins possible).
-        - The machine's current balance must be updated to $0 remaining.
+        - The machine's current balance is updated to $0 remaining.
     4. After completing their purchase, the user is returned to the "Main" menu to continue using the vending machine.
-8. All purchases must be audited to prevent theft from the vending machine:
+8. All purchases are audited to prevent theft from the vending machine:
-   - Each purchase must generate a line in a file called `Log.txt`.
+   - Each purchase generates a line in a file called `Log.txt`.
-   - The audit entry must be in the format:
+   - The audit entry is in the format:
         >```
         > 01/01/2016 12:00:00 PM FEED MONEY: $5.00 $5.00
          >01/01/2016 12:00:15 PM FEED MONEY: $5.00 $10.00